 WUAS is proud of its truly international character boasting more than 60 different nationalities among its students and staff.

 Bussemaker highlighted the unique selling points of the Netherlands, including its binary system offering professional (hbo) and academic (wo) degrees, quality education and is popular among students from countries from all over the world due to its huge supply of English-taught courses.

 Bussemaker also foresees huge benefits for Dutch students wishing to study abroad.
 “An international experience helps to instill a critical and independent mind in students,” Bussemaker writes.

 Students can do an international internship or follow a minor module abroad as part of their course program.
 The possibility of studying for a set period in another country can serve as a huge motivation for students to go abroad.
 In fact, Bussemaker suggests every institution in the Netherlands include such a periodin their curriculum.

 More details about the allocation of the bursaries and the balance between those that will be set aside for international students vs Dutch students, will be announced later.

 Bussemaker further noted that two collective higher education bodies, the VSNU and Vereniging Hogescholen, has indicated that it’s becoming more common for institutions to offer double degrees to their students by collaborating with universities abroad.

-In the Netherlands there is currently about 15 institutes with such agreements, including Wittenborg University, which has partnerships with Brighton University in the UK and others in Germany, France and possibly China in the near future.
+In the Netherlands there is currently about 15 institutes with such agreements, including WUAS, which has partnerships with Brighton University in the UK and others in Germany, France and possibly China in the near future.

 by Anesca Smith